-4 These burial mounds are protected as part of a UNESCO World Heritage Site in the north of the island of Bahrain.
-They are evidence of the early Dilmun civilization, which prospered around the second millennium BCE, when the island was a trading hub for the region. of in-progress "people's tribunals."
-Operating as a mutually supportive visual platform and legislative forum for exploring how air-bound technologies adversely affect communities, both projects prompt an expanded horizon upon which to understand the complexities-political, legal, historical, and cultural-of visualizing air- and outer-space.
+It is with these questions in mind, among others, that Shona Illingworth's practice methodipursues-through interdisciplinary partnerships and research networks-a series of investigations that coalesce around two interlinked projects: the three-screen video and sound installation Topologies of Air (2021) and the Airspace Tribunal (2018-ongoing), the latter being a series of in-progress "people's tribunals."
+Operating as a mutually supportive visual platform and legislative forum for exploring how air-bound technologies adversely affect communities, both projects prompt an expanded horizon upon which to understand the complexities-political, legal, historical, and cultural of visualizing air- and outer-space.
 These strategic approaches to the question of air- and outer-space evoke pressing existential concerns that include, but are not limited to, the weaponization of non-terrestrial environments, climate change, environmental destruction, biodiversity loss, ontological insecurity, nuclear threat, and the corrosive forms of disparity that define the global landscapes of political power and corporate proprietorship.